rm511130/docker-chess/README.md

 b9a17e95-1b1d-40f9-b6d3-39e533969904 Ready  <none>  20d   v1.19.6+vmware.1   10.0.7.12     10.0.7.12  Ubuntu 16.04.7 LTS   4.15.0-133-generic   docker://19.3.14
 ```

-Take any `External-IP` address of a Worker Node, for example `10.0.7.17` and use port `30438` obtained above as the output of the `kubectl get service` command:
+Take any `External-IP` address of a Worker Node, for example `10.0.7.17`, and use port `30438` which can be found in the output of the `kubectl get service` command.

+Now open a browser per the example below:

 ```
 open http://10.0.7.17:30438